-Many times while people have this question in their mind “How Safe is Gambia?”, “Is it safe for tourists?” and “How is it for holidays”.
+Many times while people have this question in their mind “How Safe is the Gambia?”, “Is it safe for tourists?” and “How is it for holidays”.
 We are going to answer all these questions.
 The Gambia is a country located in West Africa and at the same time, it is the smallest country on the continent of Africa.
 It has a short North Atlantic Ocean coastline in the west and is surrounded by Senegal so that it is almost an enclave.

-However, like anywhere else, people should use their common sense, apply the basic precaution measures, and be vigilant of any potential threats to their safety and security.
+However, like anywhere else, people should use their common sense, apply basic precaution measures, and be vigilant of any potential threats to their safety and security.

 Apart from adding the “The” to its own name (it is short for The Republic of Gambia), they also call themselves “The Smiling Coast of Africa”, alluding to their cultural diversity, developed tourism and safety for visitors.

 And to be fair, compared to many other African countries, The Gambia is mainly safe and trouble-free.